 Contact force is a force which is applied by actually touching the body.

-d.
 Air resistance Force

-f.
 Force of Gravity

-Tension Force: Tension force is that force which is applied on the cable, rope, or string at the ends.
+Tension Force: Tension force is that force that is applied on the cable, rope, or string at the ends.
 It is directed towards the length of the wire and pulls the energy equally from both ends.
 Mathematically it is shown as: